KeyboardRules/Drawing-App-Android-/README.md

 # How to use
-Using phpmysql so please install xampp
+1.Using phpmysql so please install xampp

-put file btlAroid into file C:\xampp\htdocs
+2.Put file btlAroid into file C:\xampp\htdocs

-Copy file painx.txt into phpmysql for database
+3.Copy file painx.txt into phpmysql for database

-Run file bigproject(android)
+4.Run file bigproject(android)